Tag: honor

 ※Prayer※

 Jesus, the craziness of these last 2 years may feel like forever, and, yet, in your eyes, it was only a breath.
-Grant us the grace and peace and love to come together as your disciples to show that your love can truly transform the heart, and from the human heart transform the world.
+Grant us the grace and peace and love to come as your disciples to show that your love can truly transform the heart, and from the human heart transform the world.
 Amen.

 • The Shepherd’s Care